NAWÂFIL – نوافل

 Sunnah as-Saniyyah has degrees.
 Some of them are wâjib, these are not to be abandoned.
 This sort is declared in detail in the Illustrious Sharî’ah.
 They are muhkamât and are not to be changed in any aspect.
 Another sort of it is nawâfil.
 The sort of nawâfil also is of two sorts:

-The most important among the Sunnah as-Saniyyah are the Sunnahs which are the symbols of Islam and connected with the shaâ’er.
-Shaâ’er is an ‘ubûdiyyah concerning the community which is, in fact, a sort of general right.
-As the whole community benefits through one person performing them, the whole community will be responsible due to its abandonment.
-Riyâ cannot penetrate in this sort of shaâ’er, and it is to be proclaimed.
+The most important among the Sunnah as-Saniyyah are the Sunnahs, which are the symbols of Islam and connected with the shaâ’er.
+Shaâ’er is an ‘ubûdiyyah concerning the community which is, in fact, a sort of common rights.
+As the whole community benefits through one person performing them, the whole community will be responsible for its abandonment.
+Riyâ cannot penetrate this sort of shaâ’er, and it is to be proclaimed.
 Even if they are of the nawâfil sort, they are more important than personal fardhs.

 The Eleventh Flash- Sixth Subtle Point